ChasNelson1990/chasnelson.co.uk/content/post/20170811_let-there-be-light-but-not-too-much-phototoxicity-in-microscopy/index.md

 This dialogue is extremely important but it must be a discussion that transcends disciplinary boundaries (transdisciplinary) and manufacturers and developers of microscope technologies must be as aware of and as open about the problems of light damage (photodamage/photoxicity) as biologists.

 ## Biologists vs. Light: Round Three!
-A Knockout&#8230;?
+A Knockout...?

 Well, no. But with some clever design and thinking microscopists can develop systems that minimise the energy transferred to our samples from light.
 For example, in my current <a href="https://www.chasnelson.co.uk/research/" target="_blank" rel="noopener">research</a>, we are using a low intensity, infrared LED for constant imaging of zebrafish hearts.
 This light has a minimal to negligible effect on the fish.

-We&#8217;re able to use this low-damage imaging to trigger the capture of fluorescent images at very precise times, i.e. at specific points within the heartbeat.
-These fluorescent images, individually, also have a minimal effect on the fish&#8217;s health and stress levels.
+We're able to use this low-damage imaging to trigger the capture of fluorescent images at very precise times, i.e. at specific points within the heartbeat.
+These fluorescent images, individually, also have a minimal effect on the fish's health and stress levels.
 We are then able to computationally build a 3D image of the beating zebrafish heart and monitor the changes over hours and days to understand development, healing and regeneration.

 Alternative approaches to the problem of capturing images at specific points in the heartbeat have been to capture lots of fluorescent images at a high rate and computationally work out which ones were actually at the point you wanted afterwards.
 This is not only inefficient with your data but taking large numbers of these fluorescent images within a short timespan can have serious effects on heart and immune system activity.

 ## Biologists vs. Light: The Fight Continues

-&nbsp;

 ### References